Mike Johnston (Colorado politician): Statewide campaigns

 Shortly after leaving the state senate, Johnston ran for governor of Colorado in 2018 to succeed John Hickenlooper, who was term-limited.
 Congressman Jared Polis won the Democratic primary election with former state treasurer Cary Kennedy finishing in second place and Johnston in a close third place.
 After the primary, he endorsed Polis as the Democratic nominee.
-Polis would go on to defeat Republican Walker Stapleton in the general election.
+Polis defeated Republican Walker Stapleton in the general election.

 In January 2019, Johnston entered the 2020 U.S. Senate election for the seat held by Republican Cory Gardner.
 Johnston withdrew his candidacy in September 2019, a few weeks after former governor John Hickenlooper entered the race.
 Despite good fundraising numbers early in his campaign, Johnston cited the need for Democrats to avoid negative campaigning in the primary election as more important.
 Hickenlooper later won the Democratic nomination and defeated Gardner in the general election.